-Use the email addresses on the first page to contact the Professor.
+Use the email address on the first page to contact the Professor.
 Put the course number or title in the subject line of the email.
-Email messages sent through e-learning will not so quickly be answered.
+Email messages sent through Canvas may not so quickly be answered.

-LAB MEETINGS
+LAB MEETINGS in B357 Turlington

-The Thursday labs do NOT summarize the lectures nor do they provide a review of material prior to exams.
+The weekly labs do NOT summarize the lectures nor do they provide a review of material prior to exams.
 Instead, new material is introduced in the workbook and additional readings, accompanied by laboratory exercises.
 The workbook has exercises for you to complete, some as homework and some during your lab meeting.
 See the schedule below or Canvas modules for due dates.
 Homework exercises are due at the start of class.
 Print and bring your in-class exercises to lab and read ahead (not during class time) to be able to finish assignments in the allotted time.
 IMPORTANT: Print the exercises (pdf files) at full size; do not "shrink to fit."
 You do not need to print the entire workbook unit as long as you can access it digitally.
 There is NO time available during the lab for you to read your assignment-you must come ready to work.
 If you are not prepared, you will not finish on time, and you will lose points.
 The exercises prepare you directly for the exams; consider them as sample tests.
+No food or beverages are allowed in the lab-this policy is strictly enforced